telosnetwork/node-template/DEV_SETUP.md

 # Local Dev Network Tutorial

-__Clone the node template repo at the root of this directory and follow along to learn how to create a local EOSIO developer network.__
+__Clone the node template repo at the root of this directory and follow along to learn how to create a local AntelopeIO developer network.__

 Set LOCALIZE_LOG=true in node_config and set the nodeos and cleos binaries to be the name of the binary without a specific path: